Table of Contents

 - Trust in the experts – Respect expert opinions over your own.
 Just because you saw a YouTube video doesn’t mean you should form your own medical opinion counter to those of the vast majority of medical professionals.
 Science is not facts, it is the ongoing process of factual discovery through constant scrutiny of data by trained professionals.
 Trust the process and trust the real experts.

 - Practicing Empathy – Our social issues come from a lack of empathy for our fellow man.
 The more we empathize with one another’s struggles, with one another’s pain, with one another’s hopes and dreams, the more we realize we’re all the same.
 We’re all just humans trying to make it another day.
 We have far more in common with one another than we do differences.
 We should treat everyone accordingly.

 - Money – Money is just a means to an end, not the end itself.
-Money itself shouldn’t be the goal, a life full of experiences should be.
+Money itself shouldn’t be the goal, a life full of rich and rewarding experiences should be.

 - Planet – We have ONE planet, it is your duty to leave the world better than you found it.
-Don’t litter, buy carbon neutral or buy carbon credits to offset your own impact on the planet.
+Don’t litter, drive low emission vehicles, reduce/reuse where you can and buy carbon neutral or buy carbon credits to offset your own impact on the planet.

 - Elect politicians that aren’t complete f****** idiots – As of August 25th, 2021, 26 people in New Zealand have died from COVID-19.
 In the United States, over 632,000.
 Elections matter.
 It’s literally a matter of life and death.